ocaml-ppx/ppxlib/doc/what-is-ppx.rst

 release of the OCaml compiler and a new release of the ppx rewriter will be necessary to support the new compiler.

-However the following is true: everytime this might happen, it will be possible to extend ppxlib to provide a greater protection, so that eventually the whole ppx ecosystem is completely shielded from breaking compiler changes.
+However the following is true: every time this might happen, it will be possible to extend ppxlib to provide a greater protection, so that eventually the whole ppx ecosystem is completely shielded from breaking compiler changes.